Hot Cars

 Warning Signs

-Although any animal confined in a hot space is at risk, I will focus on dogs, as their signs of distress are easy to spot.
+Although any animal confined in a hot space is at risk, I will focus on dogs, as our signs of distress are easy to spot.
 It is unlikely you will encounter other animals in cars, but if you do, you may find some of these points also apply.

 Panting